Is 1500 Meters a Mile?

 Q2: How do I accurately convert a 1500-meter time to a mile time?

 A: A direct proportional conversion is inaccurate due to physiological differences.
 Instead, use established performance calculators or research-based conversion formulas.
 For elite male runners, a common approximation is: Mile Time ≈ 1500m Time + 10-12 seconds.
 For elites, this gap narrows slightly (e.g., 3:30 1500m ≈ 3:42 mile).
 For recreational runners, the difference can be larger (e.g., 5:00 1500m ≈ 5:15-5:20 mile).
-Always consider individual strengths (speed vs. endurance) and use conversions as rough estimates only Easy to understand, harder to ignore..
+Always consider individual strengths (speed vs. endurance) and use conversions as rough estimates only Still holds up..

 Q3: Should I train specifically for 1500 meters or a mile?